palash25/Notes/infrastructure-engineering/CloudComputing.md

 - Multi-tenancy
 - Reliability: Resources can be hosted in different Datacenter locations, to provide increased reliability.

-### Types of Cloud Deployment:
-- **Public Cloud:** Anyone can use it after paying a fee.
-Like AWS, Google Compute Engine.
-- **Private Cloud:** Like OpenStack designated and operated solely for one organization.
-- **Hybrid Cloud:** Store sensitive information on a Private Cloud, while offering public services based on that information from a Public Cloud.
-Meet the temporary resources needed from the Public Cloud.

 ## Virtualization
 A *hypervisor* sits on top of the host machine's OS.
 On top of this hypervisor a VM is created.
 Hypervisors emulate hardware like CPU, Disk and Network.
 For ex: